Interface to the AFDX avionics data bus

 - Real-Time Interface Blockset based on Simulink S-functions

-The AFDX interface connects a modular dSPACE real-time system to an AFDX network.
+The AFDX interface (AFDX® is a registered trademark of AIRBUS) connects a modular dSPACE real-time system to an AFDX network.
 Its application areas are hardware-in-the-loop simulation and rapid control prototyping in avionic projects, which are increasingly being used for testing and developing airplanes.
 The DS4504 PMC Carrier Board is equipped with an AIM AMC-FDX-2 PCM module.
 It works as an AFDX end system connecting the modular dSPACE system to an AFDX network.

 The AFDX Solution enables you to interface your AFDX network directly to the real-time application running on the dSPACE processor board.
 It supports the DS1005 PPC Board or DS1006 Processor Board and is also multiprocessor-capable.
 An exact start time can be defined for IRIG (Inter-Range Instrumentation Group) timestamps of sent messages, or the embedded clock’s time can be taken from the DS4504’s ETX.